dedenys/startup/notes.md

 ## Class selector

 To use a class selector, enter a period followed by the class name.
 You may combine the element name and class selectors to only select certain elements within that class.

+## ID selector

+An ID selector applys CSS stlying to elements with a specified ID.
+Enter "#" followed by the ID.

+## Attribute selector

+"Attribute selectors allow you to select elements based upon their attributes.
+You use an attribute selector to select any element with a given attribute (a[href]).
+You can also specify a required value for an attribute (a[href="./fish.png"]) in order for the selector to match"

+## Pseudo selector

+Pseudo selectors can define CSS "based on positional relationships, mouse interactions, hyperlink visitation states, and attributes."
+Enter the elment, then the pseudo selector (e.g. section::border).